coiby/WuGroup/hyperthreading.md

 In the ideal case, you can double the computational capability after enabling hyper threading.
 For example, if you have 32 physical CPU cores with hyper threading on, you'll have 64 cores.

+If it's a computationally intensive program, HT will not benefit you.
+Otherwise, the less computationally intensive, the more the performance gain.

 ## Enable HT
 BIOS -> Advanced Settings -> Enable Hyper Threading